 Property and equipment is carried at cost less accumulated depreciation.
 Leasehold improvements are amortized on a straight-line basis over the estimated useful life of the asset, or the lease term, whichever is shorter.
 Software development costs incurred for internal use projects are capitalized and once placed in service, amortized using the straight-line method over the estimated useful life, generally three to ten years.
-All other property and equipment is depreciated or amortized on a straight-line basis over the estimated useful life.
+All other property and equipment is depreciated or amortized on a straight-line basis over the estimated useful lives of three to ten years.